 There are many ways to utilize content marketing.
 Yet blogging, in particular, is taking over the internet.
 In fact, OptinMonster found that there were over 500 million worldwide blogs.
 Here are some other compelling reasons to start a blog:

-If you think that blogging can grow your business but are unsure where to start, we’ve got you covered.
+If you think that blogging can grow your business and boost your website traffic but are unsure where to start, we've got you covered.

 Getting Started with Blogging